-- Students shall be grouped, recognized, and permitted to participate in the following categories: - a) Students who have satisfied all requirements for graduation with honors. - b) All other graduates. - Students who do not meet the above requirements may, by attending summer school, evening or night school, participate in a summer graduation ceremony in September.
-The ceremony will include graduates of all Galena Park ISD high schools. - A meeting with students shall be held to ensure understanding of the requirements for graduation and participation in the commencement program. - Students must participate in the commencement practice in order to be eligible for the graduation ceremony.
-Exceptions to these guidelines are at the discretion of the campus principal. - Graduating seniors who completed the school year at a DAEP will not be allowed to participate at the graduation ceremony. - The privilege to participate in the graduation ceremony is reserved for students who have 90% or higher attendance during the second semester. - Inspection shall be conducted before processional to ensure student compliance with the prescribed commencement attire.
+- 1. Students shall be grouped, recognized, and permitted to participate in the following categories: - a) Students who have satisfied all requirements for graduation with honors. - b) All other graduates. - Students who do not meet the above requirements may, by attending summer school, evening or night school, participate in a summer graduation ceremony in September.
+The ceremony will include graduates of all Galena Park ISD high schools. - A meeting with students shall be held to ensure understanding of the requirements for graduation and participation in the commencement program. - 4.
+Students must participate in the commencement practice in order to be eligible for the graduation ceremony.
+Exceptions to these guidelines are at the discretion of the campus principal.
+Students shall not participate in graduation practice until all fees and fines are paid in full. - Graduating seniors who completed the school year at a DAEP will not be allowed to participate at the graduation ceremony. - The privilege to participate in the graduation ceremony is reserved for students who have 90% or higher attendance during the second semester. - Inspection shall be conducted before processional to ensure student compliance with the prescribed commencement attire.